lethicalai/lethical_lib/README.md

 # Lethai Library
 The library, named "lethai", provides a standard library to interact with the services provided by Lethical.ai.
-The lethai module helps to detect discrimination in a NLG model.
+The lethai module helps to detect discrimination such as racial,gender,political etc  in an AI model.

 ## Getting Started